Postwar

 1952 – Norman Haire (Zions) dies of a heart attack in London.
 He was considered the “most prominent sexologist in Britain” between the World Wars.

 1953 – Winston Churchill releases a giant six volume, 4448 page set titled “The Second World War.”
-These set of volumes never mentioned anything about a Holocaust, a Jewish genocide, or any gas chambers.
+These set of volumes never mentioned anything about a Holocaust, a Jewish genocide, or any gas chambers that were used to kill Jews.

 1953 – Playboy magazine, founded by the Jew Hugh Hefner, is launched.
 The Hugh M. Hefner First Amendment Award was established in his honor in 1979.